Integrating Project Delivery (IPD)

 2. How they interconnect.

 4. How they have been and can be put into practice.

 MARTIN FISCHER is a professor of civil and environmental engineering at Stanford University and serves as the director of the Center for Integrated Facility Engineering (CIFE).

 HOWARD ASHCRAFT is a Fellow of the American College of Construction Lawyers and the Canadian College of Construction Lawyers (hon.), a member of the AIA California Council (hon.), and an adjunct professor of civil and environmental engineering at Stanford University.

 DEAN REED is an advocate, organizer and educator for Lean and Integrated Project Delivery at DPR Construction.

-ATUL KHANZODE is director for Technology and Innovation at DPR Construction, where he assists project teams in implementing Lean Construction and Virtual Design and Construction (VDC) methods.
+ATUL KHANZODE is part of the management committee at DPR Construction, where he assists project teams in implementing Lean Construction and Virtual Design and Construction (VDC) methods.